elshawy/JAEHWI/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, I'm Jaehwi Kim, a Ph.D. student in University of Canterbury.
+Hello, I'm Jaehwi Kim, a PhD candidate in University of Canterbury.
 I specialize in geotechnical earthquake engineering and geophysical exploration of the subsurface.
 My recent research has focused on topics such as geotechnical earthquake engineering, geophysical exploration, and ground motion simulation.
 I also have an interest in seismic hazard analysis and probabilistic seismic hazard analysis.
 {style="text-align: justify;"}